Last updated on December 27, 2022

 What Are Black Diamonds?

 Black diamonds, also known as fancy black diamonds, have the same chemical composition as colourless stones.
 However, the crystal structure of black diamonds is different, meaning they consist of many small crystals that stuck together in random formation instead of a solid cristal with identifiable natural lines.

-Although black diamonds are still graded 10 on the Mohs scale, they are known to be even harder than the majority of diamonds.
+Although black diamonds are still graded 10 on the Mohs scale of mineral hardness, they are known to be even harder than the majority of diamonds.
 This unparalleled durability is the result of the differences in their structure which is why these gems were used for a variety of functions before being applied in jewellery.